 Tamar has an MBA from Georgetown University and a BA from The University of Pennsylvania.

 Paul is the Chairman and Co-Founder of Borders.org.
 For over 15 years Paul has assisted companies launch their businesses, including developing their financial and business models, as well as conducting company valuations, assisted with debt or equity offerings and general business consulting for startup and later stage companies.
 He has assisted more than 3,000 companies with their business plans and offering documents worldwide, spanning a wide spectrum of industries in over 50 countries.

-Paul is the Founder and CEO of numerous financial and consulting ventures, including Prosepctus.com, Raisemoney.com and Brokerdealer.com, among many others, all of which assist startups and later stage companies with their business needs.
+Paul is the Founder and CEO of numerous financial and consulting ventures, including Prosepctus.com, which assists startups and later stage companies with their business needs.
 He has assisted companies with such diverse product offerings that range from underwater hotel developments in the South Pacific Ocean to space debris collection technology outside the Earth’s atmosphere.
 From the planning of one’s business to the drafting of the company’s documents to investors resources, these isn’t an aspect of Paul’s daily business life that doesn’t surround the core company document: the business plan.

 Paul is first and foremost a student of history and writer.
 He is the author of two books.